 Frozen Yogurt: Made from creamy Greek-style yogurt with various fruits and toppings.
 A much healthier version of ice cream with way less calories.
 It’s becoming quickly popular in Budapest with several places having opened in recent years.

-Ice Cream of the Year in 2014
+Ice Cream of the Year

 Each year there’s a contest where confectioners prepare create a unique ice cream.